NASCAR on television and radio: 2007–2014: Fox, ESPN, Turner Sports

 The new contracts increased the amount of coverage from each weekend's races.
-When the 2007 season began, all practices for NASCAR Cup Series races were televised, whereas only the final practice ("happy hour") was carried before.
-In addition, all Nationwide Series final practices and qualifying sessions were also shown; before, a few qualifying sessions were not seen and only a handful of practices were seen.
+When the 2007 season began, all practices for NASCAR Cup Series races were televised, whereas only the final practice ("happy hour") had been televised before.
+In addition, all Nationwide Series final practices and qualifying sessions were shown; before, a few qualifying sessions were not seen and only a handful of practices were seen.
 Most, if not all, truck series time trials are also broadcast.

-From 2007 to 2010, average race viewership fell from 7.85 million at its height to 5.99 million in 2010, according to the Sports Business Journal.
+From 2007 to 2010, average race viewership fell from 7.85 million at its height to 5.99 million, according to the Sports Business Journal.

-Starting in 2013, Spanish-language network Fox Deportes airs select NASCAR Cup races either live or delayed.
+Starting in 2013, Spanish-language network Fox Deportes has aired select NASCAR Cup races either live or delayed.

 In August 2013, Speed was replaced by Fox Sports 1, and Fuel TV by Fox Sports 2.
-All Truck Series races remained on Fox Sports 1, while practice/qualifying sessions and regional series races alternated between Fox Sports 1 and 2 depending on scheduling.
+All Truck Series races remained on Fox Sports 1, while practice and qualifying sessions and regional series races alternated between Fox Sports 1 and 2 depending on scheduling.
 For North American markets outside of the United States, coverage of some NASCAR events carried by Speed at the time remained on an international version of Speed (now Fox Sports Racing) that operates in the regions.

 In 2014, the Sprint Unlimited moved to Fox Sports 1.
-Also, owing to the increased viewership of qualifying sessions under the new "group" knockout format, and being the first restrictor plate race under the new system, coverage of qualifying for that year's Aaron's 499 was moved to Fox, marking the only other race besides the Daytona 500 to have a qualifying round televised on broadcast television.
+Owing to the increased viewership of qualifying sessions under the new "group" knockout format, and being the first restrictor plate race under the new system, qualifying coverage for that year's Aaron's 499 was moved to Fox, marking the only other race besides the Daytona 500 to have a qualifying round televised on broadcast television.

+2010s

 Broadcasters

 The broadcast teams for each package during this period are as follows: